tagohd/mono/Outline.md

 ### The Ordeal
 - While attempting to retrieve THE CHALICE, Luke encounters AL for the first time.
 Despite James's "best" efforts, he is woefully unprepared, and AL beats him handily.
-- Case, who is separated from Luke for reasons yet to be determined, shows up in the nick of time to save Luke, repaying him for saving his life in Rhapsody.
+- Case, who is separated from Luke because he's busy investigating James, shows up in the nick of time to save Luke, repaying him for saving his life in Rhapsody.
 - Luke wonders why he lost if he's THE CHOSEN ONE.
 Case assures him that it's simply because he hasn't completed his training.
 (And maybe there's a sweet moment where Case promises that he'll never let Luke face AL alone again.)

 ### Reward